About Totnes Canoe Club

-In the summer (starting around the end of April) we run British Canoe Union (BCU) beginners (1-star), intermediate (2-star) and more advanced (3-star) training courses for kayak on the river Dart at Totnes.
-We welcome everyone, both adults and juniors (from 11 years old), onto these courses.
-They provide an introduction to kayaking and teach basic skills and safety.
+In the summer (starting around the end of April) we run beginners (1-star), intermediate (2-star) and more advanced (3-star) training courses on the river Dart at Totnes.
+We welcome everyone, both adults and juniors (from 8 years old), onto these courses.
+The courses provide an introduction to paddling and teach basic skills and safety.

 Other summer club activities include surfing, estuary and sea trips, plus the occasional barbeque.

 In the autumn there are introductory white-water trips on the Dart for those who have reached a suitable standard.
 In addition, peer group trips run on local rivers most weekends.

 In the winter, a group of club members will be paddling one of the local rivers most weekends.

 See our Training & Events Programme for details and dates.

 Please see our Fees page for current charges for membership, training and trips.

 Club membership provides access to the club equipment, advice and training, club trips and events and BCU third-party insurance for club activities.

 You can attend one pool session as a guest but should become a club member after that time.